comet-ml/comet-examples/integrations/model-training/sagemaker/log_custom_scripts/pytorch-mnist/README.md

 # Using Comet with Pytorch and Sagemaker

 The preferred way to use Comet with Sagemaker is to add Comet to your script before launching your Sagemaker job.

 Executing your training jobs in this manner has several advantages over migrating data from completed runs, including:

-1. Being able to use Comet's auto-logging capabilities.
+1. Being able to leverage Comet's auto-logging capabilities.
 2. Supporting real-time reporting of metrics with step/epoch information.
 3. Being able to take advantage of Comet's advanced logging capabilities, such as:
    - logging media (image, text, audio)
    - logging interactive confusion matrices